maxandersen/xam.dk/content/blog/2007-11-15-jing---the-best-tool-for-reporting-bugs-for-any-ui.md

 <br><br>
 I'm definitly going to recommend it to anyone that want to easily show a bug (or a cool thing) in JBoss Tools or JBoss Developer Studio.
 <br><br>
-Update: I realized I had written jinq instead of jing.
+Update=I realized I had written jinq instead of jing.
 That is now fixed ;)
 <br><br><br><br>
 </div>